GaloisInc/CASE-AADL-Tutorial/aadl_book/tagged_message_protocol/README.md

 To translate between these two representations, we use the abstract components `Demux` and `Mux`.
 These do nothing more than copy the common fields from `Tagged` to `Left_Turn`/`Right_Turn` and back.
-On the `Mux` side, we check the `Tag` field to decide which out port to use.
+On the `Mux` side, we check the `Tag` field to decide which output port to use.
 The other port has its `present` field set to `false`, ensuring mutual exclusivity.

 Fixing the Bug